 Write a program that uses a two-element struct called HoopsPlayer.
-This struct has two elements: an int for the player's number, and a float for his average points per game.
-Write a program that in main() loops and, in each iteration, asks the user to input the info for one player (ask for an int then ask for a float).
+This struct has two elements: an int for the player's number, and a float for his/her average points per game.
+Write a program that in main() loops and, in each loop, asks the user to input the info for one player (ask for an int then ask for a float).
 If the user inputs "-1" for the player number, then the loop ends (without asking for a float).
-For simplicity, you may assume you'll get at most 10 players (so an array will work fine for this).
+For simplicity, you may assume you'll get at most 10 players.
 After the loop ends, main() must call a function called sortList(<args>) that prints the list of players sorted in ascending order of points per game.
 IMPORTANT: for sortList() to work, you have to figure out how to have sortList() get access to the list.
 A simple way is to declare the list as a global variable.
 More sophisticated programmers can pass a pointer instead.